 b) If the recipient does not have PAN, he cannot apply for the certificate.

 c) The certificate shall be issued, directly to the person responsible for paying income, on a plain paper, under an advice to the applicant.

 d) The certificate cannot be issued with retrospective effect.

 e) The recipient may furnish copy of such certificate to the person responsible for paying the income for lower/no deduction of tax at source.

 a) If the recipient is a transport operator (in the business of plying, hiring or leasing goods carriages) and he/she furnishes his/her PAN to the payer, TDS rate is nil, at present.

-b) However, recently it was proposed to amend this relaxation.
-Accordingly, non-deduction of tax shall be applicable only if the following conditions are satisfied:
+b) However, non-deduction of tax shall be applicable only if the following conditions are satisfied:

 i) Payment/credit in the nature of transport charges is made to a contractor or sub-contractor

 ii) Such contractor/sub-contractor is engaged in the business of transport (i.e. plying, hiring or leasing goods carriage)